bananeira/projet-arctic/docs/Course Directory/BS Algorithms and Datastructures/description-of-algorithms.md

 ```

 On the first look, we can see what the code does.
-But if we introduce loops, like the `COUNT-PRIME-FACTOR` function does, the complexity and straightforwardness can vanish quickly.
+But if we introduce loops, like the `COUNT-PRIME-FACTOR` function does, the straightforwardness can vanish quickly.

 Therefore, we need some references and tools to see through the calculations that the algorithm does, so that we will have well-founded arguments for the correctness in each layer of the code.